Which is the first National Park in India? Jim Corbett?

 Dhangarhi Museum

-Near the Dhangarhi gate is the Dhangarhi Museum, among the oldest structures on the grounds of Corbett.
-It showcases the life and work of Jim Corbett and also artworks inspired by the forest.
-The entry fee is 10 rupees for everyone.
+Near the Dhangarhi gate is the Dhangarhi Museum, one of the oldest structures on Corbett’s grounds.
+It showcases Jim Corbett’s life and work, as well as artworks inspired by the forest.
+The entry fee is 10 rupees.

 Kosi River

 Kosi River is the main river flowing through the forest.
 It originates from Dharpani Dhar at Almora.
-It’s perennial and the primary water source for the wildlife in the park.
+It’s perennial and the primary water source for the park’s wildlife.
 It also provides water for farming in the nearby villages.
-Visiting the riverside at the end of the day might result in a wild animal encounter.
+Visiting the riverside at the end of the day may result in a wild-animal encounter.

 River Kosi in Jim Corbett National Park